 Many notable politicians, dignitaries and A-list celebrities have been known to grace the island.
 There are several commemorative live oak trees planted by former U.S. Presidents and foreign dignitaries along the main drive.
 Think Coolidge, Eisenhower, Margaret Thatcher, Tony Blair and the like.
 What’s more, Sea Island was host to the G8 Summit in 2004, welcoming nearly a dozen of the biggest names in foreign and domestic politics.

 Our favorite one-stop-shop is The Market, also located on St. Simons Island.
 This neighborhood market specializes in fresh-baked breads and pastries, offers local produce and quality meats, soups, sandwiches and coffee.
 Here you can purchase anything from a candy bar to specialty food items to the perfect hostess gift.
-Stock up on Sea Island merchandise like t-shirts and hats while you’re at it.
-The Market is open to the public Monday–Saturday, 8:00am–5:00pm and Sunday 8:00am–2:00pm.
+Stock up on Sea Island merchandise like t-shirts and hats while you’re there.
+The Market is open to the public Monday–Saturday, 8:00am–3:00pm and Sunday 8:00am–2:00pm.

 Did you know?
 Sea Island is home to Georgia’s only Forbes Five-Star restaurant!
 The Georgian Room is known for its elegant atmosphere and exceptional culinary creations.
 With a world-class wine list and dishes to delight the most adventurous of palates, the Georgian Room does not disappoint.
 It’s the perfect place to celebrate an anniversary or surprise your significant other.
 The Georgian Room is open to the public, but reservations are required.